squinkylabs/SquinkyVCV/docs/sq2.md

 1. Select some notes as you normally would in the note grid.
 2. Pick one of the xforms from the context menu.
 3. A dialog will come up with settings for that xform.
 Set them as you like.
-4. If you press OK, the xform will by applied to the notes you had selected.
+4. If you press OK, the xform will by applied to the notes you have selected.

 Many of the xforms require you to select a scale.
 The scale is stored in the patch, so once you set it for your patch it should be remembered and you shouldn’t have to re-enter it every time.